 Typically, law firms are very mature when it comes to text heavy documents, so firms “must become design thinkers” argues Leijtens “that explore and understand client needs and develop new legal service delivery methodologies.”
 This is increasingly important in order to be customer-friendly, and provide information in an accessible manner.

 Templafy helps place design at the center of document creation

 Working with legal service providers including Magic Circle firms law firms, Templafy has seen firsthand the growing need for law firms to change their game when it comes to presenting cases and services to external parties.

 Templafy brings all the relevant visual assets, correct content and slides directly within the applications employees work in, to aid the assembly of well-designed and on-brand documents which are simple to create.

 Employees no longer have to spend hours checking document formatting, legal compliance, brand consistency or the latest style guides – Templafy’s platform does this for them, so internal and external communications are user-friendly and always compliant.
 This means design elements always appear as they should, and firms can invest in impactful design strategies which they know will be implemented.

 Knowledge management is complex, read how to enhance it and empower lawyers to work efficiently with knowledge management applications.

 Interested to know more about the rise of legal design in law firms?

-Pre-order our upcoming webinar “The rise of Legal Design” with guest speaker Antti Innanen, Partner at Dottir Attorneys and our own Legal Counsel Jean-Marc Chanoine.
+Sign up for our webinar “The rise of Legal Design” with guest speaker Antti Innanen, Partner at Dottir Attorneys and our own Legal Counsel Jean-Marc Chanoine.
 Antti is a pioneer in the field of legal innovation, and he is a frequently requested presenter at various legal tech and design seminars such as Legal Geek, Legal Hackers and JDHorizons.